Why would you need an SCA speech pathologist?

 The speech pathologists at SCA specialize in pragmatic language.
 Pragmatic language refers to the social communication skills required to interact appropriately with others.
 Pragmatic language includes what we say, how we say it and how appropriate it is to the given situation.
 Pragmatic language also includes the non-verbal aspects of communication (e.g. body language and facial expressions).
 These skills are vital for communicating and interpreting thoughts, ideas and feelings.
 People on the Autism Spectrum experience varying levels of difficulty with these skills.
 We help your child work on the underlying language skills needed to understand, manage and participate appropriately in day-to-day social interactions.

 We offer one-on-one assessment and therapy for individuals with a range of needs.
-We also offer group sessions.
 We are experienced in supporting people with the following communication difficulties:

 – Developmental Delays